Bearx2004/vb6jsonx/README.md

 End Function

 Public Sub Querying()
-    Dim Request As New vb6jsonx.JsonObject
+    Dim Request As New JsonObject
     Dim queryArray As New JsonArray
     Dim queryObject As New JsonObject